-- The Significant Investor Visa (“SIV”) is a stream within the Australian Government's Business Innovation and Investment (Provisional) (Subclass 188) visa and the Business Innovation and Investment (Permanent) (Subclass 888) visa.
+The Significant Investor Visa (SIV) is a Federal Government initiative designed to attract high net worth individuals from other countries who wish to seek permanent residency in Australia.
+SIV is a stream within the Australian Government's Business Innovation and Investment (Provisional) (Subclass 188) visa and the Business Innovation and Investment (Permanent) (Subclass 888) visa.

-- The Australian Government introduced the visa in 2012 to provide a boost to the Australian economy and to compete effectively for high net worth individuals seeking investment migration.
+The Australian Government introduced the SIV in 2012 as a way to provide a boost the economy and drive innovation through competing effectively for high net worth individuals seeking investment migration.

-- SIV holders are required to invest AUD5million into complying significant investments for a minimum of four years before being eligible to apply for a permanent visa.
+SIV holders are required to invest at least $5 million into complying investments for a minimum of four years before being eligible to apply for a permanent visa.

 The SIV complying investment rules were changed in 2015 by the Australian Government and from 1 July 2015, SIV applicants are required to invest at least $5 million in complying investments, which must include:

-- At least $500,000 in eligible Australian venture capital or growth private equity (VCPE) fund(s) investing in start-up and small private companies;
+- At least A$500,000 in eligible Australian venture capital or growth private equity (VCPE) fund(s) investing in start-up and small private companies;

-- At least $1,500,000 in an eligible managed fund that invests in emerging companies; and
+- At least A$1,500,000 in an eligible managed fund that invests in emerging companies; and

-A one page outline of the complying investment framework is available on the Austrade website here.
+A summary of the complying investment framework is available on the Austrade website